 Hold Up: Do DIY Air Purifiers Actually Work?

-I’ve tested the heck out of this DIY air purifier!
+I’ve tested this DIY air purifier for over 1000 hours!
 The data shows it works, even for tiny PM2.5 particles, compared to the big brands, with a control test room, over 200 days, and in a completely controlled test environment).
-With that out of the way, in this post I’ll explain how I made it.
+With that out of the way, in this post I’ll explain exactly how to DIY your own air purifier.

 How to Make a DIY Purifier